 Survive & Prevent being Carjacked

-Although it doesn’t get much media attention as some other crimes, carjacking has actually become one of the top crimes in the country.
+Although it doesn’t receive as much media attention as some other types of crimes, carjacking has once again become one of the top crimes in the country.
 For unsophisticated car thieves who can’t bypass modern-day car alarms, the crime is an easy way for them to steal a vehicle.

-- The Department of Justice reports that there are about 49,000 per year.
+- The Department of Justice reports that there are about 49,000 carjackings every year.

-- Ninety-three percent occur in cities or the suburbs.
+- 93% of these crimes occur in cities or the suburbs.

-- 92% of carjackings are committed when the victim is alone in their car.
+- 92% are committed when the victim is alone in their car.

-- 90% of carjackings involved the use of a weapon.
+- 90% of carjackings involved the use of a weapon, most often a firearm.

-- Most happen near the victims home or work.
+- Most of these violent attacks happen near the victim’s home or place of work.

 Staying Safe: Prevent becoming a Carjacking Victim.

-- Stay alert: Stay alert to what is going on around you, and watch out for anyone who looks out of place.
+- Stay alert: Stay alert to what’s going on around you, and watch out for anyone who looks out of place.

-- Look & Listen: Look around in your car before getting in; criminals can sometimes be waiting for unsuspecting victims.
+- Look & Listen: Check the inside of your vehicle before getting in; criminals can sometimes be waiting for unsuspecting victims.

-- Know Who’s Lingering: Watch out for people who are loitering, asking for direction, looking for money or cigarettes, or handing out fliers.
-These are techniques that are often used by those looking for a quick and easy target.
+- Know Who’s Lingering Nearby: Watch out for people who are loitering, asking for directions, looking for money or cigarettes, or handing out fliers.
+These are all techniques that are used by criminals who are looking for a quick and easy target.

-- Trust you instincts: Don’t ever underestimate your gut feelings.
+- Trust your instincts: Don’t ever underestimate your gut feelings.
 If something seems out of place, turn around and go back to where you came from.
-If you can’t turn around, quickly get in your vehicle and lock the doors, and leave the area immediately.
+If you can’t turn around, quickly get in your vehicle, lock the doors, and leave the area immediately.

 - Keep your doors locked at all times, windows rolled up when driving in the city, and sun roofs closed.

-- When coming to a stop, leave at least a vehicle and a half of space between you and the vehicle directly in front you.
-If something happens, this will give you the room to quickly maneuver around the vehicles if trouble should arise.
+- When coming to a stop, leave at least a vehicle and a half of space between you and the car directly in front you.
+If something happens, this will give you the room to quickly maneuver around the vehicle and make your way to safety.

 - Driving in the center lane can make it harder for criminals to box you in, and can give you more avenues to escape.

-- Park in a well lit area near the building’s entrance, and or around other vehicles.
+- Park in a well-lit area, near the building’s entrance.
+Make sure you park around other vehicles.

 - Avoid parking near wooded areas, large vans and trucks, or anything that hides your visibility or gives criminals cover to commit their crime.

-- Never leave valuables in plain view for anyone to see.
+- Never leave valuables in plain view for people to see.

 - Look around before you get out of your vehicle.
 It may also be a good idea to make a loop around the parking lot to check out the situation before parking.

-- Crash: If for some reason you couldn’t get away and you’re forced to drive, one option could be to buckle up and consider crashing your car near a busy intersection.
+- Crash: If for some reason you couldn’t get away and you’re forced to drive, one option you need to consider is buckling up and crashing your car near a busy intersection.
 Chances are the idiot carjacker didn’t take the time to buckle up, and will hopefully be hurt during the crash.
-When this happens, get out of the car and run like hell.
+When that happens, get out of the car and run like hell.